mariokreitz/Homeflix/README.md

 ---

-## 💡 Inspiration

-Homeflix is built for developers who want a modern, secure, and extensible backend with all the essentials for building the next streaming hit or media management platform.

----

-**Ready to binge-code?**
+**Ready to stream your code?**
-Clone, run, and start building your own Homeflix experience!
+Clone, deploy, and start building your own Homeflix experience!